 Deciding to scale down the size of your property can make a lot of sense for all manner of practical reasons – to release equity, to reduce the bills, to find a house which requires less maintenance, to move to an area more suited to needs.
-But, resolving to sell up and move away from what may have been a family home for several decades can be a difficult, and often emotive, decision.
+But, resolving to sell up and move away from what may have been a family home for several decades can be a difficult, and often emotive decision.

 Property developer Newby has seen a great deal of interest from those entering a new phase in their life, in its Springfield Court development in Harrogate, which launched in March.
-“Taking the decision to leave a cherished family home can be an emotional one, but it can also bring with it excitement and a new lease of life,” said Anthony Mackle, Sales and Marketing Director at Newby.
+“Taking the decision to leave a cherished family home can be an emotional one, but it can also bring with it excitement and a new lease of life,” said Francesca Kaye, Marketing Manager at Newby.
 “We’ve had lots of interest in Springfield Court from couples looking to move from homes they chose at a different time in their life, when their needs were perhaps more focused around schools and playgrounds rather than the hobbies and interests they now enjoy.
 It can be quite liberating to think about what they really want from their home now – and that was something we very much had in mind when designing Springfield.”

 Newby has developed some advice for those thinking about downsizing: